- Medicinal mushrooms have a wide range of health benefits, from boosting immunity and reducing inflammation to enhancing cognitive function.

 - Reducing inflammation to speed up recovery

-The simplest and most common way of consuming chaga is to turn it into medicinal mushroom tea - but that’s not your only option.
+The simplest and most common way of consuming chaga is to turn it into mushroom tea - but that’s not your only option.
 You can also stir it into your coffee for an early morning health boost, add it into a post-workout smoothie to help your body recover quicker or even use it as an added extra in your favourite protein ball recipe for a super nutritious snack.
-You can get it in our online store here -> SuperFeast Wild Chaga — Ultimate Immunity

-An excellent medicinal mushroom for athletes, cordyceps (Cordyceps sinesis CS-4) is used to increase blood oxygenation and jing, the primordial energy in the kidneys.
+An excellent choice for athletes, cordyceps (Cordyceps sinensis) is used to increase blood oxygenation and jing, the primordial energy in the kidneys.
 Cordyceps is well known in athletic circles to increase endurance and cellular performance, as well as lower recovery times.

-The superhero of the fungi world, cordyceps can also improve sleeping patterns, libido, stamina, appetite and energy, making it as close to a cure-all as you can get.
+One of the superheroes of the fungi world, cordyceps can also improve sleeping patterns, libido, stamina, appetite and energy, making it as close to a 'help-all' as you can get.
 This ancient medicine well-known amongst traditional Himalayan healers was first widely consumed by humans when yak herders noticed their animals becoming surprisingly strong and virile after consuming the mushroom.
 The herders tried the mushroom for themselves, experienced the same results and the rest is history!